🛒 Source ingredients for better margins & safety🛒

 - The series consists of 5 live, virtual group sessions in a concise, time-saving format.

-- Through group instruction and consulting, this series taps into the expertise of leaders in ingredient technology & science, strategic sourcing & procurement, sensory & consumer science, packaging, and food safety to put you on a successful product strategy roadmap for your food or beverage business.
+- Through group instruction and consulting, this series taps into the expertise of leaders in ingredient sourcing & procurement, sensory & consumer science, packaging, food safety, and integrated processing to put you on a successful product strategy roadmap for your food or beverage business.

 This is right for you if …